jren2/jren2/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hi, I’m @jren2
 👀 I’m interested in developing new skills and working on fun projects!
 🌱 I’m currently learning python, c++, and typescript
 💬 Learn more about me at jason-ren.web.app
-📫 React me at jren2@seas.upenn.edu
+📫 Reach me at jren2@seas.upenn.edu